 At one time visitors were able to walk on the badlands, however, it was determined that this practice was causing further erosion and the site was closed for a conservation project in 2015.
 It reopened in 2018 with an accessible viewing platform (60 m) in place and visitors are now required to stay on the platform or trails at all times to prevent damage to the landscape.

-There are two trails at the park – the Badlands Trail and the Bruce Trail – and both are easy enough for beginners.
+In addition to the Boardwalk viewing platform (.06km), there are two trails at the park – the Badlands Trail and the Bruce Trail – and both are easy enough for beginners.
 Typically, one would access the Bruce Trail from the parking lot and walk to the Badlands Trail which connects it to the viewing platform, however, that access was closed the day I visited so I had to walk up the road and start at the viewing platform.
 The trails can be slick and muddy particularly if it has been raining so be sure to wear appropriate footwear

 The Badlands Trail is 0.32 km and takes approximately 5-10 minutes.
 The portion of the Bruce Trail on site is 1.3 km and takes 20-30 minutes one way.